 If this doesn't work, and your employer agrees to it, you could try mediation through the Labour Relations Agency (LRA), where a specialist will try to help you and your employer sort out the problem.

-Note that if a grievance is subject of a claim to a tribunal, the tribunal may adjust any award up or down by as much as 50 per cent, where the provisions of the LRA Code of Practice on Discipline and Grievance Procedures have not been followed.
+If a grievance is the subject of a claim to a tribunal, the tribunal may adjust any award up or down by as much as 50 per cent, where the provisions of the LRA Code of Practice on Discipline and Grievance Procedures have not been followed.